sergiopichardo/js101/exercises-js101/05_easy5/11_after_midnight_part_1/README.md

 9. Ignore Daylight Savings and Standard time and other complications

 #### Implicit
-1. calculate minutes to hours
+1. Must calculate minutes to hours to get `hh` portion of result
-2. minutes in 24 hours:
+2. Must calculate hours to minutes
 3.

 ### Edge Cases
 - e.g. of edge case: display number from 1 - *n* (Do we include or exclude *n*?)
-- Related topic: test cases handle "Edge Cases"
+- When input is 0, return "00:00"

 ### Constraints
-- What is the max number this program can handle?
-- e.g. 1 to Infinity? or 1 - 10 billion?

 ### Clarify questions
 1.